floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

-is already happening?): 8.5k draws for WebGL2 vs 11k for WebGPU before a 120Hz frame rate can no longer be sustained, for comparison, the same code compiled as native and using the sokol-gfx Metal backend goes up to around 110k draws before performance drops below 120Hz.
+is already happening?): 8.5k draws for WebGL2 vs 11k for WebGPU before a 120Hz frame rate can no longer be sustained, for comparison, the same code compiled as native and using the sokol-gfx Metal backend goes up to around 110k draws before framerate drops below 120Hz.

 The culprit is the setBindGroup() call which is somewhere between "about equal" to "a lot slower" than the glUniform4fv() call that's used in the WebGL2